-Because the foregoing proposed rule change does not: (i) Significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, it has become effective pursuant to Section 19(b)(3)(A) of the Act 80 and Rule 19b- 4(f)(6) thereunder.81
+Because the foregoing proposed rule change does not: (i) Significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, it has become effective pursuant to Section 19(b)(3)(A) of the Act 79 and Rule 19b- 4(f)(6) thereunder.80

-A proposed rule change filed pursuant to Rule 19b-4(f)(6) under the Act82 normally does not become operative for 30 days after the date of its filing.
-However, Rule 19b-4(f)(6)(iii)83 permits the Commission to designate a shorter time if such action is consistent with the protection of investors and the public interest.
+A proposed rule change filed pursuant to Rule 19b-4(f)(6) under the Act81 normally does not become operative for 30 days after the date of its filing.
+However, Rule 19b-4(f)(6)(iii) 82 permits the Commission to designate a shorter time if such action is consistent with the protection of investors and the public interest.
 The Exchange has requested that the Commission waive the 30-day operative delay so that the proposed rule change may become effective and operative immediately upon filing.
-According to the Exchange, the proposal is part of a larger effort to create uniform rules relating to registration, qualification examinations and continuing education of associated persons of Members among the Exchange and its affiliates, MIAX and MIAX Emerald, LLC.
+According to the Exchange, the proposal is part of a larger effort to create uniform rules relating to registration, qualification examinations and continuing education of associated persons of Members among the Exchange and its affiliates, MIAX and MIAX PEARL, LLC.
 For this reason, the Commission believes that waiver of the 30-day operative delay is consistent with the protection of investors and the public interest.
-Accordingly, the Commission hereby waives the operative delay and designates the proposed rule change operative upon filing.84
+Accordingly, the Commission hereby waives the operative delay and designates the proposed rule change operative upon filing.83

-At any time within 60 days of the filing of the proposed rule change, the Commission summarily may

-84 For purposes only of waiving the 30-day operative delay, the Commission also has considered the proposed rule's impact on efficiency, competition, and capital formation.
-See 15 U.S.C.
-78c(f). temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
+At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
 If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule change should be approved or disapproved.